winitzki/scall/tutorial/programming_dhall.md

 The paths to external resources must be hard-coded; they are not strings and cannot be computed at run time.
 Even though the actual external resource may change during evaluation, the Dhall interpreter will ignore those changes and use only the first value obtained by reading the resource.
 A repeated import of the same resource will always give the same Dhall value.
-So, it is not possible to write a Dhall program that repeatedly reads a value from an external file and reacts in some way to changes in the file's contents.
+It is not possible to write a Dhall program that repeatedly reads a value from a  file and reacts in some way to changes in the file's contents.

 A Dhall program also cannot have a custom behavior reacting to a failure _while importing_ the external resources.
 There is only a simple mechanism providing fall-back alternative imports in case a resource is missing.